Cincinnati Reds (6-1) at Arizona Diamondbacks (2-6)

 The Line: Arizona Diamondbacks +128 / Cincinnati Reds -140 --- Over/Under: 9.5 Click to Get Latest Betting Odds

-The Cincinnati Reds and Arizona Diamondbacks meet Friday in MLB action at Chase Field.
+The Cincinnati Reds and the Arizona Diamondbacks meet Saturday in MLB action from Chase Field.

 This will be the second installment of a three-game weekend series between these teams.
 In the set opener on Friday, the Reds posted an extra-innings win.
 Check back all season long for free MLB picks at Sports Chat Place.

 The Reds kicked off their year with two wins in three games over the Cardinals, then a sweep of the Pirates.
 In Friday’s matchup against the Diamondbacks, Cincinnati coughed up five runs in the seventh and eighth innings but eked out a win in 10 innings 6-5.
 Jesse Winker posted three hits with a run and an RBI in that one.

 For the Saturday starting role, the Reds will send out Jeff Hoffman.
 In his Reds debut on Sunday, Hoffman posted five innings with one run during a 12-1 win over the Cardinals.
 This spring Hoffman was 0-2 with an 8.50 ERA and 16 Ks in 18.0 innings of work.

 Over on the Diamondbacks’ side, they were 1-3 versus the Padres in their series opener, and 1-2 versus the Rockies this week.
 In the Friday opener versus the Reds, Arizona stormed back from a 5-0 deficit but couldn’t complete the comeback.

 For the Saturday starting pitcher role, the Diamondbacks are going with Riley Smith.
 In this slot, Smith will be taking Caleb Smith’s place.
 Riley posted six games for Arizona last year and managed a 1.47 ERA.